purerosefallen/ygopro-pm/README.md

 	-If there is at least 1 non-Pokémon card in your deck, you will lose the duel.
 4. Begin the duel by drawing 7 cards, then place 1 "Basic Pokémon" monster from your hand in an extra monster zone face-down as your [Active Pokémon](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Active_Pok.C3.A9mon).<br>
 If you do not have a "Basic Pokémon" monster in your hand, show your hand, shuffle it into the deck, then draw 7 cards.
 Repeat this until you have a "Basic Pokémon" monster in your hand.<br>
-5. Optional: Place any number of "Basic Pokémon" monsters from your hand in your main monster zones face-down as Pokémon on the [Bench](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Bench).<br>
+5. Optional: Place any number of "Basic Pokémon" monsters from your hand to your main monster zones face-down as Pokémon on the [Bench](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Bench).<br>
 6. Set aside the top 6 cards of your deck as [Prize cards](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Prize_Card), then your life points become 6.<br>
 7. Optional: Your opponent draws a number of cards, up to the number of times you shuffled your hand into the deck because you did not have a "Basic Pokémon" monster in your hand.<br>
 8. Flip all face-down cards on your field face-up.